DNasson/SVG-Logo-Maker/README.md

 ## Installation

-What are the steps required to install your project?
-Provide a step-by-step description of how to get the development environment running.
+Go into the repository, click the Green Code button.
+Download the zip and open it to get to the code in your editor.

 ## Usage